-James Hsiao is counsel in our White Collar practice, based in Hong Kong.
+James Hsiao is a local partner in our White Collar practice, based in Hong Kong.
 He has over 10 years of experience in international anti-corruption investigations, regulatory and compliance matters, complex cross-border and commercial litigation, international arbitration, anti-money laundering, and risk management across Asia and globally.

 James regularly represents companies, investors and individuals in connection with internal investigations and enforcement actions, including anti-bribery and anti-corruption actions such as FCPA related investigations, fraud, embezzlement, trade/sanctions, compliance audits and risk assessments, development of compliance policies and programs, and pre-transaction / pre-investment due diligence.
 He also conducts comprehensive compliance trainings for clients.
 His practice includes advising multinational and Asia-based companies in the finance, life science, biotech, pharmaceutical and technology sectors on a range of matters.